 In an effort to streamline and effectively manage the battery recycling program, we are centralizing battery recycling stations to five convenient locations across campus.
 The five locations are Hammes Mowbray lobby, DeBartolo Hall room 115, ITC Computer Service Office, Rockne Memorial front desk and Main Building first floor recycling center.
 Detailed instructions on how to properly recycle batteries will be posted at each recycling center.
 Please see the Risk Management & Safety Universal Waste page or Erin Hafner email@example.com for further information.

 Specialty Item Recycling

 Notre Dame recycles university appliances, and E-Waste including computers, printers and fax machines through ND Surplus.
 Please call Surplus Services for information on items they accept.
-Containers labeled for recycling toner cartridges and batteries are located in each building and CFL bulbs can be recycled through your building services staff.
-If you need more specialty item recycling bins, please contact the recycling department at (574) 631-7026.
+Containers labeled for recycling toner cartridges are located in each building and CFL bulbs can be recycled through your building services staff.

-The process of furnishing Notre Dame work spaces has been consolidated into a single program called FurnishND.
-Managed by Warehouse and Delivery Services, the program assists faculty and staff with day-to-day work space furnishing requests including the acquisiton, repair and removal of workspace furnishings.
+The process of furnishing Notre Dame workspaces has been consolidated into a single program called FurnishND.
+Managed by Warehouse and Delivery Services, the program assists faculty and staff with day-to-day workspace furnishing requests including the acquisition, repair, and removal of workspace furnishings.
 For all workspace furnishing removal or repair requests, submit an AiM work order at https://assetworks.oit.nd.edu/, selecting surplus pickup as the problem code.
 Visit the FurnishND website for additional information.